tz-hiring/frontend-engineer/README.md

 **Your Task**: Create a responsive, interactive web application that allows the analyst to:
 - Visualize both datasets as stacked area charts showing energy data over time
 - Compare medium vs. high resolution generation scenarios side-by-side, in combined views or any innovative way that might achieve the requirement
-- Interact with the visualizations through hover tooltips and time range controls
-- Explore different time periods and energy technologies
-- Toggle between comparing or not

 The focus should be on creating a **clean, performant, and user-friendly interface** that helps the analyst understand energy patterns and compare medium vs. high resolution generation scenarios across different technologies and time periods.